work-ed-cyber/Intro-to-Pen-Testing/README.md

   **Black Hat Hackers:** The villains of our story.
 They exploit vulnerabilities for personal gains – be it monetary, informational, or just for fun.</li>
   <li>

   **Grey Hat Hackers:** Somewhere in between.
-They might hack without permission but will inform the entity about their vulnerabilities.</li>
+They might hack without permission, but will inform the entity about their vulnerabilities.</li>
 </ul>